- Community Engagement

 - Contact Us

-American Association on Intellectual and Developmental Disabilities recognizes Human Development and Family Science grad students’ research
+American Association on Intellectual and Developmental Disabilities recognizes Human Development and Family Science graduate student and Nutritional Sciences undergraduate student

-Two Human Development and Family Science graduate students recently received honors at the 2017 American Association on Intellectual and Developmental Disabilities (AAIDD) conference in Hartford, Connecticut in June.
+One Human Development and Family Science graduate student and one Nutritional Sciences undergraduate student recently received honors at the 2018 American Association on Intellectual and Developmental Disabilities (AAIDD) conference in St Louis, Missouri in June.

 Kami Gallus, HDFS associate professor and Jennifer Jones, HDFS assistant professor, created the IDD Network at OSU to promote research education and community engage among individuals with intellectual and developmental disabilities.